 Cache memory, sometimes referred to as simply 'cache', is a software or hardware component that is able to store frequently used data so that can be readily accessed by the central processing unit (CPU).
 Cache memory serves a supportive function by giving the CPU a faster way of retrieving data, and therefore speeding up processing tasks.

-'Memory' is a term often used to describe information storage, but there are memory components that have uses and meaning beyond that remit, like encoding and data retrieval, which is a central part of cache memory.
-Cache memory is near useless as a single entity but it plays an extremely important role when it interacts with other parts in a computer system.
+In the context of computing, 'memory' is the term used to describe information storage, but there are some memory components that have uses and meanings beyond that remit.
+Such as the encoding and retrieval of data, which is actually a central part of cache memory.

-This enables computer functions to hold recently-accessed data close by, so it can be used repeatedly, instead of using the same set of instructions again and again.
-This explains why systems with a bigger capacity of cache memory often seem to operate quicker as they can hold more data.
+Cache enables computer functions to hold recently accessed data close by so that it can be used again and again, rather than going through the same set of instructions repeatedly.
+It's for this reason that systems with a larger capacity of cache memory appear to be faster because they can hold more easily accessible data.

 Cache memory vs RAM

 Given its classification as short term memory, you may be thinking that cache sounds very similar to random-access memory (RAM) – however there are key differences.
 Cache memory is designed to store and serve data for operational tasks that are frequently running.
 That's compared to RAM, which generally stores application and operational data that is not currently in use.

 Cache memory is also faster than RAM, given its close proximity to the CPU, and is typically far smaller.